waterfalls11/Government-of-Len-Webpage/emergency-message.md

 — —

 LEVEL OF RISK… 4
+A THREAT TO LIFE AND OR PROPERTY EXISTS.
+HAVE MULTIPLE WAYS TO RECIEVE WARNINGS.
+BE VIGILANT ABOUT RAPIDLY CHANGING WEATHER CONDITIONS.

 DETAILS…
 Certainty on most factors has greatly increased.
 The threat that tornadoes poses is now much larger than previously anticipated.
 The tornado risk is at a reasonable max of EF3 if a storm develops according to the SPC.
 We anticipate any storm that devleops becoming supercellular, meaning a larger risk for tornadoes, and hail.
 The SPC's guidance alligns with our findings, giving us an ENH (enhanced) risk level.
 Len is also under a CIG (conditional intensity group) 2 for tornadoes, and CIG 1 for hail.
-The Government of Len is currently considering increaing the risk level to a LEVEL 4.
 Stay weather aware, and have multiple ways to recive emergency alerts.
 Visit [the alerts info page](https://govlen.gay/emergency-message/info/) to learn more about the alerts E&NRL (Env. & Natural Resources Len) issues.

 More details:
 Tornado risk: **4**